Aperture may refer to any of the following:

 With a small aperture (large f-numbers), you get an image with everything relatively in focus, which is good for landscape type shot.
 With a large aperture (small f-numbers), your subject is in focused with everything else blurred, which is good for a portrait shot.

 Aperture Priority AE sometimes abbreviated as "A" or "Av" (aperture value) is a camera option for selecting an aperture opening to auto-adjust the shutter speed.
-Adjusting the Aperture Priority AE allows you to control the depth of field.
+Adjusting the Aperture Priority AE lets you control the depth of field.

-2. In Trinitron monitors, an aperture grille is a set of vertical wires stretched vertically down the inside of the CRT used to mask beams from the electron guns at the back of the tube.
-In a standard monitor, a metal plate called a shadow mask is used to perform this function.
+2. In Trinitron monitors, an aperture grille is a set of vertical wires stretched vertically down the inside of the CRT (cathode ray tube).
+The grille masks beams from the electron guns at the back of the tube.
+In a standard monitor, a metal plate called a shadow mask performs this function.